holistudio/oscar_nom_win/README.md

 Specifically, I was interested in two approaches and one key constraint:
 - Training a basic transformer model from scratch.
-- Training another transformer model that uses GPT-2 pre-trained weights somehow, and see how the performance
+- Training another transformer model that uses GPT-2 pre-trained weights somehow, and see how the performance changes.
-- Do it all on a laptop RTX 4090 GPU (16GB vRAM)
+- Do it all on a laptop RTX 4090 GPU (16GB vRAM).

 I wasn't yet interested in chasing state of the art architectures and methods, I just wanted to understand the limits of these conventional architectures.